-The U.S. Patent & Trademark Office has awarded nine patents to the technology behind WordRake's capability.
+The U.S. Patent & Trademark Office has awarded eleven patents to the technology behind WordRake's capability.
 When you remove the bulk of "explaining the organization" and "stating the obvious," that technology will help you find and remove the remaining dull and unnecessary words for a clearer, more concise document.
 You can try WordRake here free for a week.

 About the Author